andijakl/ndef-nfc/README.md

 ## Installation (C#)

-To try the library, you can download the complete library package from this site and test the included NdefDemo example app (currently available for Windows Phone 8).
-Note that the Windows 8.1 version of the NdefDemoWin example app requires the [Microsoft Multilingual App Toolkit](http://msdn.microsoft.com/en-us/windows/apps/bg127574).
+To try the library, you can download the complete library package from this site and test the included NdefDemo example app.
+Note that the Windows 8.1 version (NdefDemoWin) requires the [Microsoft Multilingual App Toolkit](http://msdn.microsoft.com/en-us/windows/apps/bg127574).

-If you want to use the Ndef Library from your own app, the easiest option is to use the NuGet package manager in Visual Studio 2012/2013 to automatically download & integrate the portable library:
+If you want to use the NFC / Ndef Library from your own app, the easiest option is to use the NuGet package manager in Visual Studio to automatically download & integrate the portable library:

 * Ensure you have Nuget version >= 2.8.1.
 Update through: Tools -> Extensions and Updates... -> Updates (left sidebar) -> Visual Studio Gallery _(Otherwise, you will get an error message like this during installation: Install failed.
 Rolling back...
 Could not install package 'NdefLibrary'.
 You are trying to install this package into a project that targets 'WindowsPhone,Version=v8.0', but the package does not contain any assembly references that are compatible with that framework.
 For more information, contact the package author.")_